| name | container |

 Classified as transient:

-Container validation pattern: All container validation functions in cmd/invowk/cmd_validate_*.go must guard against transient exit codes after result.Error check.
-Use the checkTransientExitCode helper from cmd_validate_helpers.go:
+Container validation pattern: Container dependency validation lives in internal/app/commandadapters/dependency_runtime.go and must guard against transient exit codes after result.Error handling.
+Use the local checkTransientExitCode helper:

 if err := checkTransientExitCode(result, label); err != nil {